japgolly/ruby-golly-utils/README.md

 Declarative Attributes
 ----------------------

-`attr_declarative`: Declarative attributes that avoid typos in subclasses, have default values, and more.
+attr_declarative -- Declarative attributes that avoid typos in subclasses, have default values, and more.
 ```ruby
 class Plugin